yeoman-projects/generator-jhipster-skipserverweb-1/README.md

 # Usage

-To use this blueprint, run the below command
+To use this blueprint in your Jhipster project run the command bellow:

 ```bash
 jhipster --blueprint skipserverweb